aherbert/gdsc-smlm/docs/model_plugins.rst

 The TP, FP and FN totals can be used to produced scoring metrics to assess the filters.

 Note that the use of a ramped score function based on distance (and signal factor) allows the comparison of scores between different filters, since some algorithms may identify spot candidates closer to the true localisation.
-Also note that if it is not clear at what level to set the match distance and signal factor then using a ramped score will produce the same results as repeating the analysis with multiple thresholds and averaging the score with the same ramped weighting for each scoring threshold.
+Also note that if it is not clear at what level to set the match distance and signal factor then using a ramped score will produce similar results as repeating the analysis with multiple thresholds and averaging the score with the same ramped weighting for each scoring threshold.

 Parameters